 All three kinds of vampires are regarded as this by the White Council, and the fact that they naturally prey on humans means it's largely accurate.
 Black Court vampires are straight-up killing machines, Red Court are vicious predators who can at least put on a veneer of humanity to manipulate their victims, but are ultimately dominated by blood-lust.
 White Court are minor deconstruction - they are essentially composed of a human and demon in symbiosis, and while the demon is an Always Chaotic Evil predator, the human is more or less just a person.
-Of course the demon still does have to be fed (although it can be done non-lethally in most situations), so White Court vampires who try to resist it are few and far between.
+Of course the demon still does have to be fed (although it can be and often is done non-lethally), so White Court vampires who try to resist it are few and far between.

 Ghouls are vicious, predatory creatures who tend to be the supernatural community's go-to Psychos for Hire.

-Demons are a pretty straight example, as are Fallen Angels (though in this case, they're Fallen because they're evil, not the other way around).
+Fallen Angels are a fairly straight example, though in this case, they're Fell because they're evil, not the other way around.

 In Jim Butcher'sCodex Alera series, this is played straight at first and averted later.
 The Canim and Icemen are considered mindless killing machine races by the Alerans, and their Relationship with the Marat is only slightly better.
-Until, of course, Tavi (and Isana) gets to know them and understand the differences between their cultures that lead to wars.
+Until, of course, they get to know them and begin to understand the differences between their cultures that have lead to conflict int he past.
 The Vord play this straight, being essentially a Horde of Alien Locusts.
 The Queens are the only actually sapient members of the species, controlling the other members in the process of destroying all other life.